Higher Airy structures, W algebras and topological recursion: Higher quantum Airy structures from W algebras

-where $\Pi_{s}$ was defined in \eqref{gofugnh} and is a bijection between the set of indices $(i,k)$ considered in \eqref{fisgubf} and the set of positive integers. $(L_{a,b})_{a,b > 0}$ is a lower triangular matrix with diagonal entries $1$.
+where $\Pi_{s}$ was defined in \eqref{gofugnh} and is a bijection between the set of indices $(i,k)$ considered in \eqref{fisgubf} and the set of positive integers. $(L_{a,b})_{a,b > 0}$ is an upper triangular matrix with diagonal entries $1$ (this value comes from Lemma~\ref{Psicom2} for $r$ and $s$ coprime).
 Let us perform the change of basis on linear coordinates

-For any $b > 0$ the right-hand side is well defined as it is a finite sum (using the lower-triangularity of $L$).
+For any $b > 0$ the right-hand side is well defined as it is a finite sum (using the upper-triangularity of $L$).
 By construction we have

 Notice that these expressions make sense using the prescriptions for vector spaces of countable dimension described in Section~\ref{infinite}, \textit{i.e.} $\partial_{y_p}$ are elements of $V$ and linear coordinates are elements of the dual.
 We therefore have checked the first condition of Definition~\ref{def:HAS}.